RuifengZ/rshell-1/README.md

 -The two extra credit are implemented and work perfectly but the <<< operator only works on double quotes as specified

+-However, extra credit part 1 might have some newline bugs as shown in the script!.

 -The extra credit part 2 works like this:

 ```